Make sure you fully understand the legal risks of a franchise before you sign up. Our solicitors are experts.

 In exchange for this payment the franchisor (depending on the particular deal that you have negotiated) should grant the franchisee the right to use the name associated with the franchise and also the franchisor often provides training and assistance to ensure that the franchisee performs to the same standard as all other franchisees.

-Before entering into a franchise you should ensure that you have a franchise agreement in place and that you have taken legal advice on the terms contained within this.
+Before entering into a franchise you should ensure that you have a franchise agreement in place and that you have taken legal advice on the contract terms offered.

 Even though many franchise contracts are submitted to franchisees on a “take it or leave it” basis, using the rationale that all agreements must be the same to ensure consistency, such agreements are often very detailed and contain points which may appear to be of little consequence but which could create major issues if you are unaware of the implications.

-Even of most areas are non-negotiable, it is inadvisable to enter into these agreements without knowing all the implications risks, and costs.
+Even if most areas are non-negotiable, it is not advisable to enter into these agreements without knowing all the implications risks, and costs.

-The franchise agreement will often also include details on how much the franchisee should spend on marketing, products, advertising etc or will provide that the franchisor will undertake all of this but at the franchisees expense.
+The franchise agreement will often also include details on how much the franchisee should spend on marketing, products and advertising etc or will provide that the franchisor will undertake all of this but at the franchisees expense.
 The contract may well restrict the franchisee also in many important respects which will need to be considered also.

 It’s generally a good idea to seek information from existing franchisees to find out their experiences of operating the franchise and any pitfalls.
 Many franchisors will try and restrict who can be approached and to slant this process, which is another good reason for having the right advice.